 After the Diversity in Dialogue stage, students may proceed to the Diversity in Action stage, where they may receive support and funding for self-designed individual or collaborative projects on topics related to diversity and inclusion.
 Project types are diverse, ranging from photography to videography, research papers to art installations, interviews to surveys, and more.
 Students are free to choose where they conduct their projects, and may venture off-campus, complete them at home, or include content collected while travelling.

-See some of the Winter 2019 Diversity in Action projects.
+Watch videos from some of the Diversity in Action projects.

 Students who complete the Diversity in Dialogue may be selected to continue on to the Diversity in Engagement stage.
 At this stage, students will work in teams to deliver university-wide events and initiatives in the spring semester.